lukitos/cheatsheet/postgres.md

 ### How to install posgres

-* Type the following in command line:
+* To install, type the following in command line:

     `brew install postgres`

+* To make sure that your installation is successful, type:

+    `psql postgres` or `psql`

+    to get to the default database

+    Alternatively, you can type another database name.
+For example:

+    `psql mydatabase`

 ### posgres DDL commands